 Will all inLeague payments use the new system?

-For the Fall 2019 launch, only the new Invoice Templates system requires the new Authorize.net accounts.
-Registration, team payments, event payments, and donations were all retro-fitted to support Authorize.net, but they continue to function with legacy FirstData accounts.
-Support for Firstdata merchant services accounts will be retired effective December 31st, 2019, with the exception of issuing refunds.
+While only the new Invoice Templates system requires the new Authorize.net accounts, all other paymetn mechanisms (Registration, team payments, event payments, and donations) were all retro-fitted to support Authorize.net.
+They continue to function with legacy FirstData accounts, but support for Firstdata merchant services accounts will be retired effective December 31st, 2019, with the exception of issuing refunds.
+Leagues are free to cancel their Firstdata accounts once all refunds have been issued against transactions through 12/31/2019.

 Has any functionality from FirstData been lost?